marcel-maqsood/Mezzio-Session-Auth-Middleware/README.md

     'username' => 'username', //- The key in which the username is within $_POST. default: 'username' 'password' => 'password', //- The key in which the password is within $_POST. default: 'password' 'repository' => [ //- An array, in which the details for our database-table are.
-        'table' => 'logins', //- The table, in which we look for the user.  default: 'logins' 'fields' => [ //- An array in which the fields of that table are to authenticate a user.
+        'table' => 'login', //- The table, in which we look for the user.  default: 'logins' 'fields' => [ //- An array in which the fields of that table are to authenticate a user.
             'identity' => 'username', //- The key, with which we look in our table for the username given in $_POST. default: 'username'
             'password' => 'anyPass' //- The key, with which we check if the password in $_POST is equal.
-        ]
+        ],
+        'table_override' => [ // - An array, in which we define routes and their database-table prefix that the system will use tot check if they start with the key of any entry.
+            'user'  => 'user', // Routename starts with 'user' => use table prefix 'user' : user - for base table, user_permissions for all permissions that only user-groups can have, etc.
+            'admin' => 'admin',
+        ],
     ],
     'security' => [ //- An array for our security features.
         'algo' => 'sha-256', //- The algorithm used for generating the SessionHash stored in the database. default: 'sha-256'